DynoCC/Dyno-Custom-Commands/index.md

 These commands are made solely for the public, so you can experience Dyno the same way we do!

+You can easily add our commands to your Discord server!</br>
 <a href="chat" target="_blank" rel="noopener"><img src="https://discordapp.com/api/guilds/333058206198661132/embed.png?style=banner3" style="float: right; border-radius: 5px"></a>

-You can easily add our commands to your Discord server!

 <a href="Command List" class="dcc-button">Custom Commands List</a><span class="divider"></span><a href="CreateOwn" class="dcc-button">How to Create Your Own Command</a>